 Why is bilateral integration so important?
 Handwriting is a bilateral task.
 We need to stabilise the page with one hand and write with the other.
 We cannot expect our hand to be a mover and a stabiliser at the same time.
 This is why we need a sound bilateral foundation on which to build the development of handwriting skills.
+We also need bilateral coordination activities for kids that are going to develop these foundational skills our children need for handwriting.

 What is bilateral integration?